AG500/Metaheuristic-project/README.md

 Example for D=500: problem = Sphere2(number_of_variables = 500)

 ## Discrete Optimization:

 __TSP Problems:__

 To use JMetalPy on this data base we have to modify the TSP problem class of this package so it can accept float coordinates.
 Indeed, TSP file on the internet are usualy with integer coordinate and it looks like the developpers used "int()" to optimize the code.

 So firt, we have to change the TSP class by creating another class that i called TSP2.
-The code is in the "TSP2 class file".

-Then what algorithm to use?
+Then, what algorithm to use?
 Because this is a single objective combinatory problem, i tried both Simulated Algorithm and Genetic Algorithm.
 SA because it is a simple algorithm and i hoped than it would be much faster than other algorithms, and GA because of the analogy between DNA and the combination of cities.

 Simulated Annealing here is not so different than "trying every combinaison" because in JMetalPy it uses a mutation called "Swap Permutation" that select only 2 cities and permutate them.
 While in GA, if one of the parents have the optimal combination for a part of the path, the combination can survive threw the next generations, depending of the size of the offspring (childs) and the probability of crossover and mutation.
 Also, SA tend to convergence very quickly to a local optimum while GA, with enough time, goes to the global optimum.